 The only radioactive material processed in the CBF is uranium.
-For the purposes of accident analyses, all uranium is assumed to be highly enriched.
-The assumed isotopic content for uranium with different enrichment is shown in Table 7.1.
+The assumed isotopic content for uranium with different enrichments is shown in Table 7.1.
 From a hazards standpoint, all HEU (50% enrichment) is assumed.
 The feed material is received in various forms ranging from retired metal parts to contaminated materials.
-Processing steps include size reduction, oxidation, dissolution, purification, blending, and drying.
+Processing steps include size reduction, oxidation, dissolution, purification, denitration, reduction, hydrofluorination, fluorination and blending processes.
 The forms of HEU in these processes consist of:

 - Metal and metal-contaminated materials

 - Oxide powders and oxide-contaminated materials

+- Fluoride powders

 - Nitrate solids (powders and crystals)

 - Nitrate solutions

 - Organic solutions

+- Uranium hexafluoride gas, liquid, and solid.

+-

-Table 7.2 lists the various radioactive materials in the facility that are at risk of release.
+Table 7.2 lists the various radioactive materials in the facility that are at risk.